CharlesKitonga/qaroletask/README.md

 - I used Selenium framework with Python for automating.
 - The features' folder contains files that I wrote manual tests using the same naming convention.
 For manual tests I wrote them using Gherkin language.

-## Bus
+## Bugs

 - I have also attached an Excel file with a bug report.

 ## Design Suggestions

-- For design suggestions I have also attached a designsuggestions file that the developers can go through for insights.
+- For design suggestions I have also attached a design suggestions file that the developers can go through for insights.

 ## Questions